EvilEyedPigeon/udacity-fsnd-p3-item-catalog/README.md

 $ python populate_database.py
 ```

 This creates a set of predefined categories and sample items.
-You may edit this file to add different categories or skip adding sample items.
+You may want to edit this file to add different categories or skip adding sample items.

 5) Configure Google sign-in.